 But if you don’t have a cutting machine, you might want to use the painting technique so here it is:

 Once the stencil is cut, I used it to trace the outline with a white marking pencil.

-I applied two coats for a more uniform color.
+I applied two coats for a more uniform colour.
 For the small letters at the bottom, I used the template as a stencil and then I went over with a small brush.

 You can see in this photo that I had inserted a plastic box inside the shirt in case the painting would go through.
 I didn’t want to also paint the back of the sweater !!
 And I was glad I did because the paint actually passed through!

-The Pebeo website recommends ironing the fabric upside down for 5 minutes at “Cotton” position without steam to fix the color.
+The Pebeo website recommends ironing the fabric upside down for 5 minutes at “Cotton” position without steam to fix the colour.